-You can prevent the use of floating-point instructions or floating-point registers for targets in AArch64 state with the -mcpu=name+nofp+nosimd option.
+You can prevent the use of floating-point instructions or floating-point registers for AArch64 targets with the -mcpu=name+nofp+nosimd option.
 Subsequent use of floating-point data types in this mode is unsupported.

-There are no software floating-point libraries for targets in AArch64 state.
-When linking for targets in AArch64 state, armlink uses AArch64 libraries that contain floating-point and Advanced SIMD instructions and registers.
+There are no software floating-point libraries for AArch64 targets.
+When linking for AArch64 targets, armlink uses AArch64 libraries that contain floating-point and Advanced SIMD instructions and registers.
 This applies even if you compile the source with -mcpu=<name>+nofp+nosimd to prevent the compiler from using floating-point and Advanced SIMD instructions and registers.
-Therefore, there is no guarantee that the linked image for targets in AArch64 state is entirely free of floating-point and Advanced SIMD instructions and registers.
+Therefore, there is no guarantee that the linked image for AArch64 targets is entirely free of floating-point and Advanced SIMD instructions and registers.

-You can prevent the use of floating-point and Advanced SIMD instructions and registers in images that are linked for targets in AArch64 state.
+You can prevent the use of floating-point and Advanced SIMD instructions and registers in images that are linked for AArch64 targets.
 To do this, re-implement the library functions or create your own library that does not use floating-point and Advanced SIMD instructions and registers.

-For targets in AArch64 state (--target=aarch64-arm-none-eabi), the compiler generates generic code for the Armv8-A architecture in AArch64 state by default.
+For AArch64 targets (--target=aarch64-arm-none-eabi), the compiler generates generic code for the Armv8-A architecture in AArch64 state by default.

-For targets in AArch32 state (--target=arm-arm-none-eabi), there is no default.
-You must specify either -march (to target an architecture) or -mcpu (to target a processor).
+For AArch32 targets (--target=arm-arm-none-eabi) there is no default.
+You must specify either - march (to target an architecture) or -mcpu (to target a processor).